 If you want to transfer a balance from a high-interest credit card to another card with no or lower interest, a balance transfer check can help.
 But balance transfer checks come with both benefits and potential drawbacks.
 Here’s how to decide if a balance transfer check is right for you.

 If you’ve received a balance transfer check or you’re interested in getting one, these tips can help with understanding how they work and how to use them.

 A balance transfer check is a paper check issued by a credit card company.
 You can write this check out to transfer balances between credit cards.

-“Credit card companies issue blank balance transfer checks in hopes that their customers will move an owed balance from a competitor’s credit card to their credit card account,” says Ryan Inman, founder of Financial Residency and Physician Wealth Services.
+“Credit card companies issue blank balance transfer checks in hopes that their customers will move an owed balance from a competitor’s credit card to their credit card account,” said Ryan Inman, founder of Financial Residency and Physician Wealth Services.
 “The idea is that the company issuing the balance transfer check will gain interest and potential fees from the customer.”

-You don’t necessarily need to be a customer of the credit card company mailing out balance transfer checks to receive them.
-They can also be mailed out to prequalified customers, says Larry Duffany, a Ramsey Preferred financial coach and founder of Raising Hope.
+You don’t necessarily need to be a customer of the credit card company mailing out balance transfer checks to receive them, either.
+They can also be mailed out to prequalified customers, said Larry Duffany, a Ramsey Preferred financial coach and founder of Raising Hope.

 In that scenario, the credit card company that sent you the check is hoping to attract your business using a 0% or low introductory APR offer.
 Using the balance transfer check would mean opening a new credit card account with the company that sent it to you.

 How do balance transfer checks work?

 “You simply write a check as you would for any payment,” said Debbi King, personal finance expert and author of “The ABCs of Personal Finance.”
 “When the old credit card company cashes the check, the funds will be charged to the new credit card company in addition to a fee – anywhere from 3% to 5%, usually.”

-- Say you owe $5,000 to American Express and you receive a balance transfer check from Citi.
+- Say you owe $5,000 to American Express and you receive a balance transfer check in the mail from Citi.